heatherbooker/no-frills-api/docs/api.md

 ## get /stores/:store_id
 ### description

-This request returns store information and flyers for the store identified by the `store_id` parameter.
+This request returns store information for the store identified by the `store_id` parameter.
 The data.store.hours field represents the store's operating hours for this week; if any day's hours are affected by a holiday, that day will be listed in hours.holidays.
 The owner is the person's name found in the store name, ex.
 "Bob's NOFRILLS".